What is a disabled facilities grant?

 What type of work does the grant cover?

-Mandatory Disabled Facilities Grants cover a range of works such as ramps, widening doors, creating ground floor bathrooms, replacing existing bathrooms, and adapting heating/lighting controls.
+Mandatory Disabled Facilities Grants cover a range of works such as ramps, widening doors, creating ground floor bathrooms and replacing existing bathrooms.

-The grant also covers specialist equipment like stair lifts, through-floor lifts, tracking hoists, wash and dry toilets, and height adjustable baths.
+The grant also covers specialist equipment like stair lifts, through-floor lifts, external step lifts, track hoists, wash/dry toilets, height adjustable baths and changing tables.

 Who can apply?